michaellburchett/date-time-utility/README.md

-# expiration-date-utility
+# date-time-utility
-This package consists of several functions that assists users in manipulating, and assessing dates.
+This package consists of several functions that assists users in handling the complexities of dates and times.

 Features:
-  - Vanilla Javascript, no additional packages used
+  - Vanilla Javascript, no additional packages used.
-  - Particularly useful for creating expiration dates and determining expiration status
+  - Given a specific date, how many seconds, minutes, hours, days, weeks, months, or years away is it?
+  - Given two specific dates, how many seconds, minutes, hours, days, weeks, months, or years away are they from each other?